 Why is it so important to share your testimony with your own children?
-As life passes quickly and children grow older, they formulate their opinion about you.
-In fact, they formulate their opinion about everything they see and experience in this life.
-They know facts about you, your house, the leaky faucet, the squeaky floors, and that’s all a normal part of life.
+As life passes quickly and children grow older, they formulate their opinion about their parents.
+In fact, they formulate their opinion about everything they see and experience.
+They know facts about you, your house, the leaky faucet, the squeaky floors.
+And that’s all a normal part of life.

-In Acts 1:8, we find these words, “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
-Before the early disciples went to the ends of the earth—the people in their own home had to know what had happened as they were witnesses in their own home too.
+Acts 1:8 says, “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
+Before the early disciples went to the ends of the earth, the people in their own home had to know what had happened.
+That’s because they were witnesses in their own home too.

-Do your children know that when your family gets up on Sunday morning and travels across town to attend church that it’s far more than religion?
+Do your children know that when your family attends church that it’s far more than religion?
 Have they heard the firsthand story of the witness about how you were brought to a place of recognizing your sin and guilt before God?
 Have they heard about how you called out to God for salvation?
-Have they heard about your deep faith in the God who saves sinners and how you are one in a long line of redemption stories throughout history?
+Do your kids know about your deep faith in the God who saves sinners?
+Do they know you’re one in a long line of redemption stories throughout history?
 Have they heard you share your testimony?

 Your Story Is Really About God

 “And he brought us out from there, that he might bring us in and give us the land that he swore to give to our fathers.
 And the LORD commanded us to do all these statutes, to fear the LORD our God, for our good always, that he might preserve us alive, as we are this day.
 And it will be righteousness for us, if we are careful to do all this commandment before the LORD our God, as he has commanded us’” (Deuteronomy 6:20–25).

-While your story is indeed powerful—it’s not really about you.
+While your story is indeed powerful, it’s not really about you.
 It’s about how a sovereign God rescued you.
 Remember, when we talk about being saved it’s not the story of us saving ourselves.
 We were helpless.
 We were dead in our trespasses and sin and couldn’t save ourselves (Eph.
 2:1-3).
 Therefore, our story is about God’s story of redemption.